sergiofbertolin/getting_and_cleanning_data_project/CodeBook.md

 LAYING

 #Mean of measurements
 The mean of the measuremnts, grouped by each possible combination subject-activity.
 The value is measured on g's, and range between 1g and -1g.
 One g represents the mean acceleration of gravity on Earth's surface.
 The standard value is 9,81 m/s^2.
-If you want the results in international units, you have to multiply it by this value.

-From column 3 to 65 we have the name of different means and standard deviation measurements, as listed below, spcifying the column number:

-[3] "TimeBodyAccelerometerMeanX"
-[4] "TimeBodyAccelerometerMeanY"
-[5] "TimeBodyAccelerometerMeanZ"
-[6] "TimeBodyAccelerometerStdX"
-[7] "TimeBodyAccelerometerStdY"
-[8] "TimeBodyAccelerometerStdZ"
-[9] "TimeGravityAccelerometerMeanX"
-[10] "TimeGravityAccelerometerMeanY"
-[11] "TimeGravityAccelerometerMeanZ"
-[12] "TimeGravityAccelerometerStdX"
-[13] "TimeGravityAccelerometerStdY"
-[14] "TimeGravityAccelerometerStdZ"
-[15] "TimeBodyAccelerometerJerkMeanX"
-[16] "TimeBodyAccelerometerJerkMeanY"
-[17] "TimeBodyAccelerometerJerkMeanZ"
-[18] "TimeBodyAccelerometerJerkStdX"
-[19] "TimeBodyAccelerometerJerkStdY"
-[20] "TimeBodyAccelerometerJerkStdZ"
-[21] "TimeBodyGyroMeanX"
-[22] "TimeBodyGyroMeanY"
-[23] "TimeBodyGyroMeanZ"
-[24] "TimeBodyGyroStdX"
-[25] "TimeBodyGyroStdY"
-[26] "TimeBodyGyroStdZ"
-[27] "TimeBodyGyroJerkMeanX"
-[28] "TimeBodyGyroJerkMeanY"
-[29] "TimeBodyGyroJerkMeanZ"
-[30] "TimeBodyGyroJerkStdX"
-[31] "TimeBodyGyroJerkStdY"
-[32] "TimeBodyGyroJerkStdZ"
-[33] "TimeBodyAccelerometerMagMean"
-[34] "TimeBodyAccelerometerMagStd"
-[35] "TimeGravityAccelerometerMagMean"

-[36] "TimeGravityAccelerometerMagStd"
-[37] "TimeBodyAccelerometerJerkMagMean"

-[38] "TimeBodyAccelerometerJerkMagStd"

-[39] "TimeBodyGyroMagMean"
-[40] "TimeBodyGyroMagStd"
-[41] "TimeBodyGyroJerkMagMean"
-[42] "TimeBodyGyroJerkMagStd"
-[43] "FreqBodyAccelerometerMeanX"
-[44] "FreqBodyAccelerometerMeanY"
-[45] "FreqBodyAccelerometerMeanZ"
-[46] "FreqBodyAccelerometerJerkMeanX"
-[47] "FreqBodyAccelerometerJerkMeanY"
-[48] "FreqBodyAccelerometerJerkMeanZ"
-[49] "FreqBodyAccelerometerJerkStdX"
-[50] "FreqBodyAccelerometerJerkStdY"
-[51] "FreqBodyAccelerometerJerkStdZ"
-[52] "FreqBodyGyroMeanX"
-[53] "FreqBodyGyroMeanY"
-[54] "FreqBodyGyroMeanZ"
-[55] "FreqBodyGyroStdX"
-[56] "FreqBodyGyroStdY"
-[57] "FreqBodyGyroStdZ"
-[58] "FreqBodyAccelerometerMagMean"
-[59] "FreqBodyAccelerometerMagStd"
-[60] "FreqBodyAccelerometerJerkMagMean"

-[61] "FreqBodyAccelerometerJerkMagStd"

-[62] "FreqBodyGyroMagMean"
-[63] "FreqBodyGyroMagStd"
-[64] "FreqBodyGyroJerkMagMean"
-[65] "FreqBodyGyroJerkMagStd"
+If you want the results in International Units, you have to multiply it by this value.

+The columns whose name starts with Time corresponds to measurements in time.
+Time domain signals (prefix 'Time') were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (TimeBodyAcceleration-XYZ and TimeGravityAcceleration-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (TimeBodyAccelerationJerk-XYZ and TimeBodyGyroscopeJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (TimeBodyAccelerationMagnitude, TimeGravityAccelerationMagnitude, TimeBodyAccelerationJerkMagnitude, TimeBodyGyroscopeMagnitude, TimeBodyGyroscopeJerkMagnitude).

+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing FreqBodyAcceleration-XYZ, FreqBodyAccelerationJerk-XYZ, FreqBodyGyroscope-XYZ, FreqBodyAccelerationJerkMagnitude, FreqBodyGyroscopeMagnitude, FreqBodyGyroscopeJerkMagnitude.
+(Note the 'Freq' to indicate frequency domain signals).

+From column 3 to 65 we have the name of different means and standard deviation measurements, as listed below, specifying the column number:

+Mean of Body Acceleration measurements on time domain and corresponding axis X,Y, or Z (in g) [3] "TimeBodyAccelerationMeanX"
+ [4] "TimeBodyAccelerationMeanY"
+ [5] "TimeBodyAccelerationMeanZ"

+Standard Deviation of Body Acceleration measurements on time domain and corresponding axis X,Y, or Z (in g) [6] "TimeBodyAccelerationStdX"
+ [7] "TimeBodyAccelerationStdY"
+ [8] "TimeBodyAccelerationStdZ"

+Mean of Gravity Acceleration measurements on time domain and corresponding axis X,Y, or Z (in g) [9] "TimeGravityAccelerationMeanX"
+[10] "TimeGravityAccelerationMeanY"
+[11] "TimeGravityAccelerationMeanZ"

+Standard Deviation of Gravity Acceleration measurements on time domain and corresponding axis X,Y, or Z (in g) [12] "TimeGravityAccelerationStdX"
+[13] "TimeGravityAccelerationStdY"
+[14] "TimeGravityAccelerationStdZ"

+Mean of Body Acceleration measurements on time domain and corresponding axis X,Y, or Z, derived in time (in g) [15] "TimeBodyAccelerationJerkMeanX"
+[16] "TimeBodyAccelerationJerkMeanY"
+[17] "TimeBodyAccelerationJerkMeanZ"

+Standard Deviation of Body Acceleration measurements on time domain and corresponding axis X,Y, or Z, derived in time (in g) [18] "TimeBodyAccelerationJerkStdX"
+[19] "TimeBodyAccelerationJerkStdY"
+[20] "TimeBodyAccelerationJerkStdZ"

+Mean of Body Angular Velocity measurements on time domain and corresponding axis X,Y, or Z (in g) [21] "TimeBodyGyroscopeMeanX"
+[22] "TimeBodyGyroscopeMeanY"
+[23] "TimeBodyGyroscopeMeanZ"

+Standard deviation of Body Angular Velocity measurements on time domain and corresponding axis X,Y, or Z (in g) [24] "TimeBodyGyroscopeStdX"
+[25] "TimeBodyGyroscopeStdY"
+[26] "TimeBodyGyroscopeStdZ"

+Mean of Body Angular Velocity measurements on time domain and corresponding axis X,Y, or Z, derived in time (in g) [27] "TimeBodyGyroscopeJerkMeanX"
+[28] "TimeBodyGyroscopeJerkMeanY"
+[29] "TimeBodyGyroscopeJerkMeanZ"

+Standard deviation of Body Angular Velocity measurements on time domain and corresponding axis X,Y, or Z, derived in time (in g)
+[30] "TimeBodyGyroscopeJerkStdX"
+[31] "TimeBodyGyroscopeJerkStdY"
+[32] "TimeBodyGyroscopeJerkStdZ"

+[33] "TimeBodyAccelerationMagnitudeMean"
+[34] "TimeBodyAccelerationMagnitudeStd"

+[35] "TimeGravityAccelerationMagnitudeMean"

+[36] "TimeGravityAccelerationMagnitudeStd"

+[37] "TimeBodyAccelerationJerkMagnitudeMean"

+[38] "TimeBodyAccelerationJerkMagnitudeStd"

+[39] "TimeBodyGyroscopeMagnitudeMean"

+[40] "TimeBodyGyroscopeMagnitudeStd"

+[41] "TimeBodyGyroscopeJerkMagnitudeMean"

+[42] "TimeBodyGyroscopeJerkMagnitudeStd"

+Mean of Body Acceleration measurements on frequency domain and corresponding axis X,Y, or Z (in g) [43] "FreqBodyAccelerationMeanX"
+[44] "FreqBodyAccelerationMeanY"
+[45] "FreqBodyAccelerationMeanZ"

+[46] "FreqBodyAccelerationJerkMeanX"
+[47] "FreqBodyAccelerationJerkMeanY"
+[48] "FreqBodyAccelerationJerkMeanZ"

+[49] "FreqBodyAccelerationJerkStdX"
+[50] "FreqBodyAccelerationJerkStdY"
+[51] "FreqBodyAccelerationJerkStdZ"

+[52] "FreqBodyGyroscopeMeanX"
+[53] "FreqBodyGyroscopeMeanY"
+[54] "FreqBodyGyroscopeMeanZ"

+[55] "FreqBodyGyroscopeStdX"
+[56] "FreqBodyGyroscopeStdY"
+[57] "FreqBodyGyroscopeStdZ"

+[58] "FreqBodyAccelerationMagnitudeMean"

+[59] "FreqBodyAccelerationMagnitudeStd"

+[60] "FreqBodyAccelerationJerkMagnitudeMean"

+[61] "FreqBodyAccelerationJerkMagnitudeStd"

+[62] "FreqBodyGyroscopeMagnitudeMean"

+[63] "FreqBodyGyroscopeMagnitudeStd"

+[64] "FreqBodyGyroscopeJerkMagnitudeMean"

+[65] "FreqBodyGyroscopeJerkMagnitudeStd"